History & Political Science Internships & Student Resources

 Departmental Honors

-Majors in Applied History, History, Global Studies, or Political Science may apply for departmental honors.
+Majors in History or Political Science may apply for departmental honors.
 Students write an honors thesis on a subject of their choosing, under the guidance of an honors committee made up of three faculty members.

 The student is required to defend his or her thesis publicly, at which time the committee determines whether the project is worthy of honors.
 If successful, the student’s diploma will state that he or she received departmental honors, and this also will be listed in the graduation program.